 There are different types of MCTs: caproic acid (C6), caprylic acid (C8), capric acid (C10) and lauric acid (C12).
 Apart from C6, which is best avoided (it tastes bad and is more likely to cause digestive discomfort), MCTs can be beneficial.

-Coconut oil contains mostly C12 (about 50%), while MCT oil blends are made of C8 and C10.
+Coconut oil contains mostly C12 ( about 50%), while MCT oil blends are made of C8 and C10.
 That's why it's good to include both in your diet.

 Brain Octane Oil

-Brain Octane Oil (also available in the UK) from Bulletproof is made with pure C8.
+Brain Octane Oil from Bulletproof is made with pure C8.
 It provides a quick source of energy and maximum cognitive benefits.
 I could tell the difference when I started adding it in my coffee and smoothies, as I experienced an immediate energy boost which can be really helpful if you just started following the ketogenic diet and feel tired (remember, it take 3-4 weeks to get keto-adapted).
 I don't use it every day but it helps having some before going to gym or when I need to work and concentrate.

 When I first tried MCT oil a while ago, I didn't know about the potential side effects and digestive discomfort.
 If you are new to MCTs, make sure you start with a small amount (such as a teaspoon) and gradually add more to avoid stomachache and/ or diarrhoea.